Hazard On-Site Machinery

 Machinery may be old or poorly maintained, resulting in the absence of safety equipment; this may increase the risk of entrapment or injury.
 Machinery may present hazards if not correctly secured, controlled, earthed or isolated.
 Some machinery, for example, the jibs of cranes, may be purposefully unsecured to prevent damage to them in high winds.

 Machinery may contain moving parts, such as exposed shafts or fan bearings.
 Some types of machinery have machine guards to offer some protection from moving parts.
-Safety devices may have been removed or compromised prior to the arrival of fire and rescue service personnel.
+Safety devices may have been removed or compromised prior to the arrival of personnel.

 Machine guards should not be removed until power to the machine has been isolated and confirmed.
 Where safety devices, such as brakes and interlocks have activated, they should not be overridden before the effect of doing so has been carefully considered.
 Releasing such devices could result in the uncontrolled movement of machinery.